plooliveira/ctrl/README.md

 Ctrl is a package that allows you to control observables within scopes that are linked to the Widget Lifecycle.

-It provides a simple way to manage state in your Flutter applications without enforcing a specific architectural pattern.
-You can use it with MVVM, MVC, MVP, or any other structure you prefer.
+It provides a simple way to manage state in your Flutter applications.

 ## Features